saltyorg/sdc/README.md

 5. Run until receiving SIGTERM/SIGINT
 6. Submit stop job for all containers
 7. Wait for stop completion and exit gracefully

+**Blocked Operations Handling:**
+When start/stop operations are blocked (HTTP 503 response), the helper will:
+- Log an INFO message: "Container start/stop operation is currently blocked, skipping"
+- Continue running without failing
+- This allows the helper to gracefully handle maintenance windows

 **Options:**
 ```bash